 To learn how to implement behavior-targeting emails for your online store, check out the following guide: How to Increase Your Conversion Rates with Behavioral Targeting.

 Product reviews are super important for your eCommerce store because they can help you increase conversion rates.

 According to a study by iPerceptions, 63% of customers are more likely to purchase from a product review site.

 In total, reviews can produce an average 18% increase in eCommerce sales.
-The reason for that is straightforward – customers trust reviews much more than product descriptions.
+The reason for that is very simple – customers trust reviews much more than product descriptions.

 A simple way to generate more product views is to ask your customers to leave one.
 Most people will be glad to write good things about you, especially if they are happy with their order.
 Still, you can offer them a discount code on their next purchase to encourage them further.

-So within 24 hours of someone receiving the product, you can send an email.
+So within 24 hours of someone receiving the product, you can send an email that looks like this: